 - We cannot choose whether to evaluate ourselves against others or not (we will almost always do), it is to how should we be evaluating ourselves against others.
 Those measurement metrics come from our values which, in turn, come from our beliefs.

 - In 1983, Dave Mustaine was kicked out of Metallica even before the first recording, he founded Megadeth in revenge, sold 25 million albums worldwide.
 Metallica sold 180 million albums.
 20 years later, he still considered himself a failure since his revenge based value system valued getting more success than Metallica as the end goal.

-- Life is a suffering.
+- Life is suffering.
 We can’t choose whether to suffer or not.
-We can choose what to suffer for.
+We can choose what to suffer.
 And we decide that based on our value system.

 - Bad values are superstitious, socially destructive, and not controllable.